Functions for lookup of data

 RANK

-Returns the rank (starting at 1) of a given number within the list of numbers in the given cell range or data array.
+Returns the rank (the relative position, starting at 1) of a given number within the list of numbers in the given cell range, data array, or comma-delimited list of values.
 Using the optional type parameter, you can decide if (and how) the list will be sorted.

 RANK(data, number, type)